amuntean1127/step-counter/README.md

 # step-counter
 A very inefficient step counter.
 Nothing beats tapping your screen as fast as you are walking! https://amuntean1127.github.io/step-counter/

-#Thanks to scrimba.com for motivating me to finally put stuff on github :)
+Thanks scrimba.com for motivating me to finally put stuff on github :)

 # cMLr3asK